PraetBen/ufd_prime_generators/Articles/Calculating_Divisor_Recursively.md

 Another way to write this is [k₀, k₁] = [1, 2], indicating the ‘path’ that was followed.
 This example basically says that f(1+2*43) will be divisible by 179, and that there will be more composites on f(1+2*43+179k) for any k.

-## Third ‘series’ of composites k₃
+## Second ‘series’ of composites k₂

 Continuing the same logic, the next “series” of composites, will be of the form: